 If you need help figuring out exactly how to discuss these issues and challenges with your son, feel free to get in touch with Focus on the Family's Counseling department.
 Our trained counselors would be more than happy to speak with you over the phone and assist you in any way they can.

-In this iQuestions video from Focus on the Family, Joe White equips parents with effective strategies for helping their child survive the challenges of adolescence.
+Helping Your Child Flourish Through the Middle School Years: Joe White equips parents with effective strategies for helping their child survive the challenges of adolescence.

 Preparing for Adolescence